seantywork/lgtm-rsvp/README.md

 ```

-7. Place your album folder under ./public directory
+7. Place "album" under public/images/album

+The folder name should be exactly "album"

+The folder should contain at least three images

+- title image
+- groom
+- bride

-It needs to have at least three pictures for title, groom, bride in that order.
+and needs to be sorted in that exac order.

-All other pictures should be sorted to come after them.
+All other images will be displayed under "Gallery" sector.

 8. Set up dependencies